Minnesota allows the following subtractions from income:

 Deduction for Age 65 or Older and Disabled

-To qualify for this subtraction, either the taxpayer or spouse (if filing joint) must meet the age requirements (birth date before January 2, 1954), disability requirements (permanently and totally disabled), and must have received disability income that was federally taxed.
+To qualify for this subtraction, either the taxpayer or spouse (if filing joint) must meet the age requirements (65 or older by the end of the tax year), disability requirements (permanently and totally disabled), and must have received disability income that was federally taxed.

 Certain Interest and/or Dividends on from U.S. Obligations